hphelion/documentation/cloudos/install.hotfixes.md

 If you have already downloaded a content package to your client's local filesystem, and you need to add its functionality to your cloud:

-1. From the HP Cloud OS Operational Dashboard, select Cloud tab > Hot Fixes.
+1. From the HP Helion Cloud OS Operational Dashboard, select Cloud tab > Hot Fixes.

 2. Click **Import Package** and browse to the .csu file that contains the content package.